When looking for a new home to buy, should I really be concerned about the resale value?

 • Features are timeless– meaning they are in high demand now and will continue to be in demand for years down the road

-• Features are shown to increase value of home based on industry research and home sales data
+• Features are shown to increase the value of a home based on industry research and home sales data

 Home Location

 Ah, yes.
-The age-old advice of choosing the best location while buying.
+The age-old advice is to choose the best location when buying.
 As clichéd as it seems, it matters.

-Choosing a home in a desirable location continues to be the best investment advice.
-Most neighborhoods and communities change over time as urban sprawl continues, or as new businesses move into communities.
+Choosing a home in a desirable location remains the best investment advice.
+Most neighborhoods and communities change over time as urban sprawl continues or as new businesses move into communities.
 And this can certainly have an impact on the desirability of a home’s location.
-But, there are some location factors that continue to be appealing to home buyers.
+But some location factors continue to be appealing to home buyers.
 These macro-location factors include access to:

 • Airports